-Participants(1) Loan Amount KPCB Holdings, Inc., as nominee (2) \$7,701,447 New Enterprise Associates 13, Limited Partnership (3) \$9,265,338 Merdad Parsey (4) \$ 14,000
+Participants (1) Loan Amount KPCB Holdings, Inc., as nominee (2) \$7,701,447 New Enterprise Associates 13, Limited Partnership (3) \$9,265,338 Merdad Parsey (4) \$ 14,000

-- (1) Additional details regarding these stockholders and their equity holdings are included in this prospectus under the caption "Principal Stockholders." - (2) KPCB Holdings, Inc. beneficially owns more than 5% of out outstanding capital stock.
+- (1) Additional details regarding these stockholders and their equity holdings are included in this prospectus under the caption "Principal Stockholders." - (2) KPCB Holdings, Inc. beneficially owns more than 5% of our outstanding capital stock.

 Dr. Seidenberg is a general partner of KPCB Holdings, Inc. and a member of our board of directors. - (3) NEA beneficially owns more than 5% of our outstanding capital stock.
-Dr. McAviney is a principal at NEA and a member of our board of directors. - (4) In connection with the purchase of the secured convertible promissory notes and the cancellation thereof, Dr. Parsey, a member of our board of directors.
+David Mott and Jason Fuller, former principals at NEA, are former members of our board of directors.
+Matthew McAviney is a principal at NEA and a former member of our board of directors. - (4) In connection with the purchase of the secured convertible promissory notes and the cancellation thereof, Dr. Parsey, a member of our board of directors.